 The Whittenberger Foundation aspires to help children and youth in the areas of education, arts and culture, health, social welfare, recreation and environment.
 Those goals align perfectly with the mission of The College of Idaho.

 The foundation recently continued its partnership with the C of I, awarding the College $30,000 as part of its Annual Awards Luncheon.
 In total, 53 educational and charitable organizations throughout Idaho were awarded grants totaling more than $178,000.

-Caldwell Fine Arts at The College of Idaho is proud to present the Eugene Ballet’s timeless holiday classic Nutcracker, set for 7:30 p.m.
-Wednesday, Dec.
-11 inside Jewett Auditorium on the C of I campus in Caldwell.
-The ballet has become a treasured holiday tradition for Caldwell Fine Arts as the enchanting Sugar Plum Fairy, the scheming Mouse King and the brave Nutcracker Prince capture the imaginations of both children and adults year after year.
+Caldwell Fine Arts and The College of Idaho are proud to present Eugene Ballet’s timeless holiday classic TheNutcracker, set for 7:30 p.m.
+Tuesday, Dec.
+9 inside Jewett Auditorium on the C of I campus in Caldwell.
+The ballet is a treasured holiday tradition for Caldwell Fine Arts as the enchanting Sugar Plum Fairy, the scheming Mouse King and the brave Nutcracker Prince capture the imaginations of both children and adults year after year.

 The College of Idaho’s recently renovated Whittenberger Planetarium is set to host its November public show at 7 p.m.
 Friday, Nov.
 7 inside Boone Hall on the C of I campus in Caldwell.
 The Planetarium, which now features new cove lights and handicapped access, will feature comets and comet landing in anticipation of the Rosetta mission’s plan to land on a comet this month.
 The show, which costs $5 for adults or $2.50 for children ages 4-17, also will include an overview of the current constellations and planets visible in the Idaho night sky.